ClaimingCookie5/apprenticeship_portfolio/README.md

 * It's quick and easy to pick up
 * It looks cleaner

-I used Terraform as the IAC as that's what I had the most familiarity with thanks to Makers and their crash course on DevOps.
+I used Terraform as the IAC as that's what I had the most familiarity with.

 ### Problems and Solutions

-One of the problems I faced when trying to tag S3 buckets, was that Boto3 didn't have a way to cleanly add tags to the bucket, so it would overwrite any tags it already had.
+One of the problems I faced when trying to tag S3 buckets, was that Boto3 didn't have a way to cleanly add tags to the bucket.
+On cretaion, S3 bucket would overwrite any tags it was already provided.
 I got around this by retrieving the tags that were attached to the bucket on creation and adding them to the list of tags that I wanted to provide.

 Another issue I faced when expanding this project to incorporate more than just S3 buckets was, not all AWS resource take tags in the same way, which made this frustrating when I wanted to follow best practices and not repeat code, eg. S3 buckets, the accepted tags are formatted like so: